-Customers of Bury Social care provider Persona have been enjoying the new sessions at its Elmhurst and Spurr House short stay centres, and at and day centres, after Persona secured funding for a 12-month programme from Bridging the Gap.
+Customers of Bury Social care provider Persona have been enjoying the sessions since January 2018 at its Elmhurst and Spurr House short stay centres, and at and day centres, after Persona secured funding for a 12-month programme from Bridging the Gap.

-Funding for the activities has come from Sport England’s Bridging the Gap programme, which aims to widen opportunities to access sporting and fitness activities.
-Sessions are delivered by local sports education provider Shooting Stars.
+Funding for the activities initially came from Sport England’s Bridging the Gap programme, which aims to widen opportunities to access sporting and fitness activities.
+Sessions are delivered by local sports education provider .

 Persona Managing Director Kat Sowden said: “Staying fit and active is vitally important at any time of life.
 But often older people struggle to find ways to enjoy physical activity, so we’re delighted to be able to offer this exciting programme of activities for our customers.

 “There are lots of sports and exercise classes to choose from with something for everyone.

 “We are starting the programme with older people and people with dementia who come to us for a short respite stay - either for a carer break or when someone has just come out of hospital.
 They’ve been very popular so far with customers telling us they really enjoy the sessions.